-Pressing S on the main menu, you will be asked if you wish to save a "Data File" or a "Runnable Adventure".
+After pressing S from the main menu, you will be asked if you wish to save a "Data File" or a "Runnable Adventure".

-If you press 'D' for 'Data File', it will prompt for a file name.
-Enter your file name followed by 'Return', this will save your Data which can be loaded into AC at a later date for further development.
+If you press 'D' for 'Data File', the computer will prompt for a file name.
+Enter your file name followed by RETURN.
+This will save your data which can be loaded into GAC at a later date for further development.